- 1. Do market research and compile a solid business plan

 If the area doesn’t get enough traffic or the location is close to an established competitor, it might be difficult for you to draw business in.

-Here are the questions you should ask when researching a quick service restaurant location:
+Here are the questions you should ask when researching a location where you can start a quick service restaurant:

 - How is the foot traffic at all times of the day?